Ashland Volleyball Club Handbook 2023-2024

 Parents should call the head coach to set up a meeting.
 Meetings are to be at times and locations other than tournaments.
 If a coach is approached by a parent during a tournament, we have instructed the coach to refuse to discuss any controversial matter, refer the parent to the Club Director, and to walk away from the situation.
 The recommended time for a parent and/or athlete to talk to a coach about a problem is a previously arranged meeting time either before or immediately after a scheduled practice.

 If the matter remains unresolved, the parent may ask to speak with the coach, Director, and athlete

 If the parent/player still feels that this issue has not been resolved we will request that a grievance committee be formed.

-This committee will be composed of other adults within the club, coaches, and/or parents that have been affiliated with our club for more than 1 season.
+This committee will be composed of two other club staff, two coaches that are not associated with the player's school team, or age, and/or two parents that have been affiliated with our club for more than 1 season.
 After the parent and coach present their case, the committee will return a verdict that all parties will abide by.
 The decision of the committee is final.

 Other Policies Regarding Grievances

 Ashland Volleyball Club will not tolerate hostile, aggressive confrontations between a parent and any official, or a parent and any coach, or a parent and any athlete, or a parent and any other parent, whether the coach, athlete or other parent is a member of AVBC or not.
 Violation of this policy may result in the athlete being dismissed from AVBC without refund.

 It is inappropriate for an athlete or a parent to approach other AVBC members about a problem the athlete or parent is having with a coach about objections to coaching decisions or about disagreement with an administrative decision.
 Asking uninvolved people to take sides in an issue is unfair to the third party and to the club.
 This situation also applies to social media.
 For the psychological health of the teams and the club as a whole, grievances need to be handled between the parties involved and in the proper manner.